VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Implementation

 \subsection{Forward Kinematics and Dynamics}

 The forward kinematics and dynamics are implemented in RobCoGen \cite{frigerio2016joser}, which is a computationally efficient kinematics and dynamics solver, as demonstrated in this comparison paper \cite{neuman2019iros}.
 RobCoGen takes the current joint configuration and base state to calculate the position, velocity, and force at each of the feet.
+The covariance values for the kinematics are taken directly from the encoder datasheet.